notadeejay/rbc-training/data/Week 4 Day 1/07__Variables__Reading.md

 ```

 This would produce the same output as the code in the first example above, but it allows us to change the value of our `timeOfDay` variable to be `"afternoon"` or `"evening"` in a single place.

+### Exercises

+- Save your name to a variable called `firstName`
+- Add your `firstName` variable to the string "Hello, " and log the result to the console
+- Compare two integers, and save the resulting boolean to a variable
+- What happens when you assign to the same variable twice?
+Use `console.log` to verify the value of your variable after each assignment